mora-hugo/mora-hugo/README.md

 #### Tools : Unreal Engine 5, C++
 ![image](https://user-images.githubusercontent.com/100521440/216898925-1b812ae2-c4f3-4ed2-86ee-513ae0e71a2a.png)

-This game was made during the Ludum Dare 52 where the theme was : **Harvest**
+This game was made during the Ludum Dare 52 where the theme was : **Harvest**.

 Farm Them All is an agar.io like where you drive tractors.
 The goal is to harvest plantations in order to become more powerful and beat your opponents.
 It is possible to upgrade your tractor with automatic turrets or missiles.